About The District

 Outdoor enthusiasts enjoy the natural beauty of the Catskill Mountains and four seasons of hands-on activities.
 This includes easy access to the some of the state’s best biking, camping, fishing, hiking, hunting, sailing, skiing, snowmobiling and ziplining.

-Our residents also have access to some of the nation’s best cuisine, with farmers’ markets, one-of-a-kind dining experiences at local restaurants and farm-to-table hotspots.
+Our residents also have access to some of the nation’s best cuisine, with farmers’ markets and one-of-a-kind dining experiences at local restaurants and farm-to-table hotspots.